Nuuk is the first sustainability certified capital in the world

 Our policy and action plan

-The performance report includes every parameter in Nuuk relevant to sustainability.
+The performance report includes 20 indicators in Nuuk relevant to sustainability.

 This document is available only in English.
 You can also find a summarized table of this report in the EarthCheck Benchmark Checklist above.